 The latest update travel restrictions in France.
 Who can travel to France now?

-As of June 17th, vaccinated travelers from the USA and Canada are allowed to enter France without a PCR test.
+As of summer 2021, vaccinated travelers from the USA and Canada are allowed to enter France without a PCR test.
 To be classified as fully vaccinated you need to have had two doses of one of the four EU-approved vaccines: Pfizer, AstraZeneca, Moderna or Johnson & Johnson.
 The second dose has to have been administered at least two weeks prior to leaving your country of origin.
 You will also need to carry your vaccination card with you as proof.

 Travellers from Canada and the US can also enter France not having been vaccinated, but will need to present a negative PCR test within the 72 hours prior to departure.

 At the airport, health assessments also take place, including a temperature check and visual examination as standard.

 Before entering France, from any country of origin and for any travel reason, you will need to sign a sworn declaration that you do not have Covid-19, nor contact with someone recently who has had it and are not presenting any symptoms.

 What’s the Covid situation in France?
 What percentage of the population has been vaccinated in France?